bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    Adaptive uses a variety of fixed layout sizes(most common at the time) for different screen sizes and uses "progressive enhancement".
+Fully responsive constantly adjusts to different screen sizes and is considered easier to maintain in the long run because it dos not require a fixed layout to be added like adaptive implements.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first uses min-width  & starts at lowest min-width and goes to larger breaks while desktop first uses max-width and works down to smaller breaks.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    10px = 1rem.
+Assists in implementing responsive design.

 4. How would you describe preprocessing to someone new to CSS?

+    A lot of the things you wished CSS could do(e.g. variables, easier nesting, etc.) are available using preprocessors.
+A preprocessor compiles LESS file(s) into CSS.
+LESS has tremendously flexibility with its support of mixings, nesting, functions(very useful for display & color manipulation).

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    Mixins(especially parametric) with variables makes things much more efficient when building elements that often have a lot of properties(e.g. buttons, divs that implemment flexbox, etc.)

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up